 Home improvements that add the most value to your property

-Thinking of doing some work to your house?
+Thinking of starting a residential remodeling project?
 Well, adding a double storey extension could boost the value of your property by as much as 20 per cent, according to a survey of estate agents.

 A single storey extension, meanwhile, could add 16%, as could a loft conversion.